speedbot/smarthome/Readme.md

 - We Use Djangos built in authentication system and api browser
 - Unit tests cover all the CRUD tests
 - Frontend templates use a `base.html` from which all other templates are extended.

+  npm start
+    Starts the development server.

+  npm run build
+    Bundles the app into static files for production.

+  npm test
+    Starts the test runner.

+  npm run eject
+    Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
+If you do this, you can’t go back!

+We suggest that you begin by typing:

+  cd myfirstreact
+  npm start

+Happy hacking!